smartcontractkit/chainlink-cosmos/docs/InspectingContracts.md

 ### Queries Via Gauntlet

 You can also use [Gauntlet Terra](../packages-ts/gauntlet-terra-contracts/) to query smart contracts.
-To query a smart contract using Gauntlet, clone the [Chainlink-Terra](https://github.com/smartcontractkit/chainlink-terra) repository and run the following command.
+To query a smart contract using Gauntlet, run the following command:

 ```bash
 yarn gauntlet tooling:query --network=[NETWORK_NAME] --msg=[QUERY] [CONTRACT_ADDRESS]